naeimsalib/Sorting_Algorithms_Java/README.md

 <h1>SelectionSort.java</h1><br />

-In computer science, selection sort is an in-place comparison sorting algorithm.
+selection sort is an in-place comparison sorting algorithm.
 It has an O(n²) time complexity, which makes it inefficient on large lists, and generally performs worse than the similar insertion sort.</P>